Amitabha37377/Awful-DOTS/README.md

 - <a href="https://github.com/BlingCorp/bling"><b>Bling</b></a> (Used the app launcher and playerctl widget)
 - <a href="https://github.com/streetturtle/awesome-wm-widgets"><b>Awesome wm widgets by streetturtle</b></a> (Used the calendar widget and battery widget)

-And many other awesome people who answered my stupid questions and from whom I got inspiration and design ideas.
+And many other awesome people who answered my stupid questions in discord and from whom I got inspiration and design ideas.

 ---